MrRancy/lab-app-integration-guide/README.md

 > **NOTE:**
 >
-> threadId (8caf39be-0dbf-480d-b3c0-a778fa459915) is being used to match the response with the request
+> threadId (8caf39be-0dbf-480d-b3c0-a778fa459915) is being used to match the response with the request.
 >
-> “~for_relationship” - you’ll need to use the Did value from the previous response
+> “~for_relationship” - you’ll need to use the Did value from the previous response.
 >
-> “name” - has to be “Travel Pass Id” for the Travel Pass app to work correctly
+> “name” - has to be “Travel Pass Id” for the Travel Pass app to work correctly.
 >
 > “proof_attrs” section has to be like the one in the example for PROD.
 >